-Sandra J. Gallardo Elementary was originally constructed in 2003 and is comprised of 28 classrooms, a multipurpose room/cafeteria, a library, a staff lounge, a STEM lab, 2 learning centers, 2 playgrounds, one student care facility.
+Sandra J. Gallardo Elementary was originally constructed in 2003 and is comprised of 29 classrooms, a multipurpose room/cafeteria, a library, a staff lounge, a STEM lab, 2 learning centers, 2 playgrounds, and one student care facility.
+Portables were added in 2005 and 2006.
+This site has one storage container and three sheds.

-Cleaning Process: The Principal works daily with the custodial staff of three employees (two full time and one half time) to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
-The District governing board has adopted cleaning standards for all schools in the district.
-A summary of these standards is available at the District office for review.
+Cleaning Process: The principal works daily with the custodial staff of three employees (two full-time and one half-time) to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
+The district governing board has adopted cleaning standards for all schools in the district.
+A summary of these standards is available at the district office for review.